softworkz/embyuserwiki/Sync-Jobs.md

 ![](images/server/sync7.png)

+## Cancelling Sync Jobs

+To cancel a sync job, simply click the dot menu next to a job and then select the Cancel Sync Job option.
+This will delete the sync job as well as all files that have been synced as part of this job.

+Alternatively it's also possible to cancel individual items within a job by opening the sync job edit screen and clicking the dot menu next to a sync job item.

 ## Administrative Management

 Administrators can manage all sync jobs for all users and devices by opening the server dashboard and navigating to **Sync**.